A new study published by Public Health England claims around 10 million UK adults are putting their health at risk by drinking too much alcohol.

 The study is a sombre reminder that too many of us simply continue to drink too much alcohol.

-The study also highlights that although the number of deaths directly attributable to alcohol have fallen, the number of deaths where alcohol was a contributory factor have increased.
+The study also highlights that although the number of deaths directly attributable to alcohol has fallen, the number of deaths where alcohol was a contributory factor has increased.

 Between 2013-2014, there was a 1% increase in the number of deaths linked to drinking alcohol.

 This increased from 22,779 deaths in 2013 up to 22,967 in 2014.

 Professor Kevin Fenton of Public Health England said: 'There are over 10 million people in England drinking alcohol at increasingly harmful levels putting them at risk of conditions such as cancer.'